rust-lang/book/nostarch/chapter16.md

 }
 ```

-Listing 16-7: Moving `tx` to a spawned thread and sending “hi”
+Listing 16-7: Moving `tx` to a spawned thread and sending `"hi"`

 Again, we’re using `thread::spawn` to create a new thread and then using `move`
-to move `tx` into the closure so that the spawned thread owns `tx`.
+to move `tx` into the closure so the spawned thread owns `tx`.
 The spawned
 thread needs to own the transmitter to be able to send messages through the
 channel.